DevAgani/DevAgani/README.md

 Thank you for stoping by,

-- 🌱 I'm an iOS Engineer, Open for collaborations and remote jobs.
+- 🌱 I'm an iOS Engineer based in Amsterdam, working for an amazing FinTech developing interesting and revolutionary software.